occultknight/LineJS/README.md

 `line.invoke(target, path, args)`
 > Invoke the method of **target** according to the **path**.

+#### noop
+`line.noop()`
+> Empty function which may be useful for some callbacks.

 ### Module system
-LineJS implemented a module system which is very useful in complicated projects.
+LineJS implemented a module system which is useful in complicated projects.

 #### declare a module